agektmr/ProjectTabManager/README.md

 * You can optionally assign shortcut to open PTM pop up as well.
 Open "chrome://extensions" and go to bottom of the page to find "Keyboard shortcuts" then assign.

 ## Version history
+### Version 2.0.5
+* Pop up history page only if the version changes in major (ex 2.0.0) or minor (ex 2.1.0).
+Trivial change (ex 2.1.1) won't popu up anymore.
+* Fixed 2 issues when creating a new project.
+    * Looks 2 projects were created
+    * Order is strange
+* Fixed issue on project deletion.
+"New Project" will open instead of none.
+* Now you can create new project just by pressing "return" on input field.

+### Version 2.0.4
+* Added link to Japanese help (I mean, my blog!)
+* Fixed cache strength on session changes

 ### Version 2.0.3
 * Opening pop up is now much much faster.